Five Challenges for a Self-Sufficient Team

 Challenge #4: Failing to take responsibility

-A self-sufficient team needs to make each member of the team responsible for their work.
-But this practice can’t come at the expense of ignoring divergent responsibilities based on an individual’s skill set and ongoing professional development.
+A self-sufficient team needs to hold each member of the team accountable for their work.
+This practice, however, shouldn’t come at the expense of ignoring divergent responsibilities based on an individual’s skill set.
 Hence, everyone in the team, should take responsibility of their deliverables, regardless of one’s level of expertise.

 Challenge #5: Lack of Communication

-Lack of Communication is anathema to self-sufficiency and proactivity.
+Lack of communication is anathema to self-sufficiency and proactivity.
 Feedback should be focused on addressing the issue and keeping communication open among the team.
-Mistakes happen, and they’re far costlier when they’re ignored until the last minute or persisted.
+Mistakes happen, and they’re far more costly when they’re persisted or ignored until the last minute.

-As prominent studies make the business value of team performance more tangible than ever before, the integration of best practices for building effective, self-sufficient teams is simply essential to deliver efficiency and productivity for businesses.
-Hence, Firm’s can’t just wave their hands and create self-sufficient working groups.
-Developing such a capability in a team requires solving key management challenges to institutionalize a proactive business culture.
+As prominent studies make the business value of team performance more tangible than ever before, the integration of best practices for building effective, self-sufficient teams is essential to delivering efficiency and productivity for businesses.
+Hence, firms can’t just wave their hands and create self-sufficient working groups.
+Developing self-sufficient teams requires solving key management challenges to institutionalize a proactive business culture.